Four-minute mile: Women

 No woman has yet run a four-minute mile.

-The women's world record is currently at 4:12.33, set by Sifan Hassan of the Netherlands at the Diamond League meeting in Monaco on 12 July 2019.
-The previous women's world record, 4:12.56 set by Svetlana Masterkova of Russia on 14 August 1996 at Zürich, stood for almost 23 years: Masterkova became the first woman to run the mile in less than 4 minutes and 15 seconds.
+The women's world record is currently at 4:07.64, set by Faith Kipyegon of Kenya at the Diamond League meeting in Monaco on 21 July 2023.
+An earlier women's world record, 4:12.56 set by Svetlana Masterkova of Russia on 14 August 1996 at Zürich, stood for almost 23 years: Masterkova became the first woman to run the mile in less than 4 minutes and 15 seconds.

+Kipyegon's run has led some to speculate that the first women's sub-four minute mile may come within the 21st century.
+Some organizations such as the Fast Forest project have considered the 4:30-minute mile barrier to be a roughly equivalent benchmark for women, though there are fewer women's sub-4:30 runners than there are men's sub-4:00 runners.

+Kipyegon attempted to become the first woman to run a sub-four-minute mile at a meeting in Paris on 26 June 2025.
+Her attempt, titled Breaking4, was assisted by 'the next generation of super shoes' and male pacers to help break the barrier.
+Her final unadjusted time was 4:06.91, but the event was not record-eligible.

 Possible other claims

-A number of people have claimed to have beaten the four-minute mile before Bannister.
+A number of people are claimed to have beaten the four-minute mile before Bannister.